MalsorAbdyli/SO_SimpleServerChat/README.md

 This project was developed by the following group members:

-Malsor Abdyli

-Olsa Fejzullahu

-Jeta Syla

-Hare Luma

-Yll Pajaziti
+Malsor Abdyli, Olsa Fejzullahu, Jeta Syla, Hare Luma, Yll Pajaziti.

 Features